elecfreaks/learn-en/microbitKit/microbit-xgo-robot-kit/calibrate-xgo-with-the-standards.md

 The standard posture of XGO

-Then dial the calibration dial back, and the calibration is completed in time, and the XGO returnS to the original position.
+Then dial the calibration dial back, and the calibration is completed in time, and the XGO returns to the original position.